Discovering La Guajira Peninsula, Colombia

 Local Cuisine

-No travel experience is complete without sampling the local cuisine, and La Guajira Peninsula is no exception.
-Indulge in delicious seafood dishes, such as cazuela de mariscos (seafood stew) or fried fish served with coconut rice.
-Don’t forget to try the local delicacy called “arepa de huevo,” a fried cornmeal cake filled with a boiled egg – it’s a true culinary delight!
+Sampling local cuisine is a must.
+Indulge in seafood dishes like cazuela de mariscos (seafood stew) or fried fish with coconut rice.
+Don’t miss the “arepa de huevo,” a fried cornmeal cake filled with a boiled egg, a local favorite.

 Summary of Facts

-- La Guajira Peninsula is located in the northernmost part of Colombia.
+- La Guajira Peninsula is in the northernmost part of Colombia.

-- The closest major airport is in Riohacha, the capital of the Guajira Department.
+- The closest major airport is in Riohacha.

-- Must-see attractions include Punta Gallinas, Cabo de la Vela, and the Taroa Dunes.
+- Key attractions include Punta Gallinas, Cabo de la Vela, and the Taroa Dunes.

 - The Wayuu people are the indigenous inhabitants of the region.

-- Local cuisine includes delicious seafood dishes and the famous arepa de huevo.
+- Local cuisine features seafood dishes and the arepa de huevo.